DLandRegistrationSystem/e-gov-land-registry/README.md

-# e-gov-land-registry
+# DLandRegTestVersion
-This is a decentralized land registration.
+This is the test version of land registration system